Two social workers threatened with dismissal from their jobs

 of a team manager, including monitoring, developing and evaluating

-the team’s services, and failing to read the case file as
+the services provided by the team, and failing to read the case